open-telemetry/opentelemetry-ebpf-profiler/design-docs/00000-nodejs-thread-context/README.md

 Before an isolate is torn down, the SDK MUST clear the thread-local, and MUST clear `cped_slot` **first**, as a volatile store followed by a compiler fence.
-It SHOULD additionally clear internal field 0 of all live wrappers known to it and release the memory these fields point to, holding the records.
+It SHOULD additionally clear internal field 0 of all live wrappers known to it.

+An SDK that releases the records' memory at teardown — which it will typically want to do, since a leak checker running before the runtime's own late-shutdown finalizers will otherwise report them — MUST clear internal field 0 before the release, and the release MUST NOT be reordered before that store.
+Releasing a record while a wrapper still points at it is worse than leaking it: the allocator may hand the memory out again, and the profiler can then reach bytes that pass validation.

-Clearing wrapper internal fields and releasing the records' memory is proportional to the number of live wrappers and requires the SDK to track them all; it is defense in depth, and is redundant once the thread-local is cleared, since a reader that stops at `cped_slot == 0` never reaches a wrapper.
+Clearing wrapper internal fields is proportional to the number of live wrappers and requires the SDK to track them all; it is defense in depth, and is redundant once the thread-local is cleared, since a reader that stops at `cped_slot == 0` never reaches a wrapper.

 Neither omission can crash the profiler, as reading freed or unmapped memory in another process fails or returns garbage rather than faulting the reader.
 The